 Starting as a Komodo Ecosystem Developer will soon be a turn-key operation.
 Komodo docker images are simply a framework to quickly and locally test your dApps and contracts on a locally generated blockchain.
 It is not designed to resemble your realistic blockchain network because the block generation is controlled by you.
 It should not be the only environment you should use as a test so we are also creating a workflow for migrating to your own blockchain you can run locally under real network conditions.
 This local real network conditions workflow can optionally be skipped and you can deploy to a globally running blockchain enabling testing with more users prior to officially launching on your main network.

 The beauty of this is the simplicity.
 The deployment of each environment is the same, only the networking parameters differ and the connectivity of users to your dApp.
-There are no gas charges to calculate and your dApp can run for free no matter how many users, the value can be stored in other parts of the blockchain and you create a faucet contract to interact with your dApp.
+There are no gas charges to calculate and your dApp can run for free no matter how many users, the value can be stored in other parts of the blockchain and you use the faucet CC module to interact with your dApp.

 With docker, we aren’t running full VMs.
 We’re running processes, and by limiting the number of processes in a single container we will end up with greater flexibility.
 We are not running an operating system inside of the container.
 When Unix executes a command, it begins to look around for executables and library files on within the PATH.
 When we run these things normally on a machine, the OS tells it to look in specific folders, like /usr/lib/.
 The libraries are loaded and the program executes.

 What a container does is tell a process to look somewhere else for those files, like a chroot jail.
-The container is just looking in a different spot for files and that different spot is what we will distribute – a komodo daemon with the latest crypto conditions for your own blockchain project.
+The container is just looking in a different spot for files and that different spot is what we will distribute-- a komodo daemon with the latest Custom Consensus modules for your own blockchain project.

 Containers, especially those running under Docker, will also have their own networking space.
 This means that the containers will generally be running on an internal network to the host.
 Docker provides wrappers for doing port forwarding to the containers and this is another way to communicate securely by proxying and sanitizing requests.